 Upgrading to Windows 8.1

-Windows 8.1 Editions and Pricing
+Windows 8.1 editions

 - Windows 8.1: This is the standard edition, and it will run on desktops, laptops, and some tablets.

 - Windows 8.1 Pro: This gives you all of the features of Windows 8.1, as well as some extra features intended for advanced users and businesses.
 For example, people who need more security can use BitLocker to encrypt their files.

 - Windows RT 8.1: This is the edition that older tablets will have.
 It may also be used by some budget laptops and netbooks.
 Windows RT comes pre-installed with a version of Microsoft Office, known as Office RT, which is optimized for touchscreens.